AyayronCodes/Blockchain-Practice/README.md

 # Blockchain-Practice
-A record of what I learned from Youtube, Linkedin Learning, Udemy, etc.
+Keeping a record of what I learned from Youtube, Linkedin Learning, Udemy, etc.
 Coding as well as general info about blockchain.
 Especially cryptos and NFTs.

 ------------------------------------------------------